 Dr. Michael Andrews CAHSS

 B.A.
 Economics, University of Maryland

 Dr. Andrews is an assistant professor in the economics department.
 His research and teaching focus on the economics of innovation and entrepreneurship, as well as economic history.
 He is co-editor of The Role of Innovation and Entrepreneurship in Economic Growth (University of Chicago Press, 2022).

-To read more about Dr. Bradley, click on the link here.
+To read more about Dr. Andrews, click on the link here.

 Dr. Stephen Miller CNMS

 Dr. Miller is a professor in the department for biological sciences, having teaching interests in Introductory Biology, Genetics, RNAi, Gene Expression.

 To read more about Dr. Miller, click on the link here.